• What is Copywriting?

 • About Us

-• About Nicki
+• About Nicki Krawczyk

-Copywriting Q&A: The Best Career Advice I’ve Ever Gotten
+The Best Career Advice I’ve Ever Gotten

 By Nicki Krawczyk Leave a Comment

-The best business and career advice I've ever receivedToday I thought I’d offer up a few gifts that, in a way, are a bit re-gifted: The very best business and career advice I’ve ever gotten.
 No matter your job, your career, or your goals, these gems should provide at least some wattage of a guiding light.
-They’ve served me well and I’m proud to pass them on to you.
+They’ve served me well and I’m proud to pass them on to you, whether you use them in your copywriting career or beyond.

-Operate on a three-year plan.
+Operate on a Three-Year Plan

-Moving up may mean a literal promotion, or it may mean getting a whole new set of skills and responsibilities, but it must involve growing.
+Moving up may mean a literal promotion or it may mean getting a whole new set of skills and responsibilities, but it must involve growing.
 Moving out, of course, means moving on to a new company.
 Obviously, you may not make these happen in exactly three years, but it’s a good time frame to shoot for.

 The very best way to get a promotion is to find out the responsibilities of and expectations for the role you want and just start doing them.
-Once you’ve been doing them for while (and your company depends on you to do them), you can go into your boss’ office with a very strong case for a promotion.
+Once you’ve been doing them for while (and your company depends on you to do them), you can go into your boss’s office with a very strong case for a promotion.

-No matter how great your company or your boss is, their primary purposes are not to take care of you.
+No matter how great your company or your boss is their primary purposes are not to take care of you.
 Especially if you’ve been at a company for a while, it can be easy to get lulled into the idea that the company will take care of you or that they owe you something.

 Cynical as this sounds, all that they owe you is your paycheck each week or two and whatever benefits they’ve promised.
 The company’s goals are to do whatever it takes to make the company successful.
 That may, or may not, be what it takes to make you successful.